Preparing for your Procedure

 - Do not bring guests to the appointments.
 At the very least they are a distraction and you want Kristine to be focused on your permanent eyebrows!
 Thank you!

 Aftercare for Eyebrows

-- DO NOT touch, rub, pick or scratch the treated area.
+- 1 week after: DO NOT touch, rub, pick or scratch the treated area.
 Let any scabbing or dry skin naturally exfoliate off.
 Picking can cause scarring.

-- Absolutely NO direct sun exposure or tanning for 3 weeks.
+- 2 weeks after: Absolutely NO direct sun exposure or tanning.

 Healing Schedule: Eyebrows

 Day: What to Expect: